 Call Centers can Help You Create Loyal Customers

 In today’s world, just about everything gets studied.
-Whether it’s through scientific journals, universities, or privately owned companies, chances are you can find some research about any subject.
+Whether through scientific journals, universities, or privately-owned companies, chances are you can find some research about any subject.
 Call centers are no exception.
-Plenty of research has been done to not only prove the usefulness of call centers but also provide statistics to improve operations, create loyal customers and show what areas of the business need more attention.
+Plenty of research has been done to prove the usefulness of call centers and provide statistics to improve operations, create loyal customers, and show what areas of the business need more attention.
 Below are some interesting factoids that everyone should know about call centers, whether you work in one or with one.

 Loyal customers are always worth more.

 According to the White House Office of Consumer Affairs, a loyal customer is worth up to 10 times as much as their first purchase.
 Loyal customers are great for a business.
 After all, it should be the goal to keep customers coming back for more.
 Through proper upsell and cross-sell techniques, along with helpful technology such as CRM and cloud call center software, a person can easily be more than just a one-time sale.
 The call center needs to provide the level of attentiveness and personalization required.

 Customers will terminate a conversation mid-sale if they receive poor service.

 A study conducted by American Express found that 78% of customers ended a transaction before it was complete or did not make an intended purchase because they experienced poor service.
 Just because a customer says they want to make a purchase doesn’t mean the sale is in the bag.
 How call center representatives treat people over the phone is critical to the day-to-day operations and can have a lasting impact on a bottom line.

 A majority of companies provide effective tools and training to their representatives.